Maysen42/HyFiVe_Deckbox2.0/02_Deckbox/01_Hardware/README.md

 - Spatula

 Procedure
-- Clean the surfaces of the deck box and Weipu connector in the contact area with alcohol.
+- Clean the surfaces of the deckbox and Weipu connector in the contact area with alcohol.
 - Apply Sikaflex (291i) to the flange of the Weipu connector with a spatula (as sparingly as possible, but there should be a continuous film on the connector).
 - Insert the connector (white dot pointing up) and screw it into place (27 mm wrench)
 - Scrape off excess sealant